-The methodology for this research is drawn primarily from dance ethnography (Sklar 1991; Buckland 1999; Singer 2006) and Dance Movement Therapy (DMT) (Payne 2006) with special attention to dance based rehabilitation studies (McKay, Ting and Hackney 2016; Ortiz, Spira McKeeman 2019).
-Singer's research on the usage of movement and creativity in psychosocial work in the context of war-affected refugee children in Serbia is perhaps the first scholarly attempt to integrate dance ethnography and DMT.
-I am intrigued by the way in which DMT resourcefully allows movements and dance to transform refugee children, who are already physically and emotionally affected.
-As a dance ethnographer, I turn to dance ethnologist, Deidre Sklar's conception of dance ethnography.
-She argues that to look at dance from ethnographic standpoint, is to look at "dance as a kind of cultural knowledge" (Sklar 1991, 6).
-This knowledge, she asserts, is not only somatic but mental and emotional as well as something that embodies history, beliefs, values, and feelings.
+The methodology for this research is drawn primarily from dance ethnography (Sklar 1991; Buckland 1999; Singer 2006) and dance movement therapy (DMT) (Payne 2006) with special attention to dance based rehabilitation studies (McKay, Ting and Hackney 2016; Lopez-Ortiz et al. 2019).
+Singer's (2006) research on the usage of movement and creativity in psychosocial work in the context of waraffected refugee children in Serbia is perhaps the first scholarly attempt to integrate dance ethnography and DMT.
+The authors are intrigued by the way in which DMT resourcefully allows movements and dance to transform refugee children, who are already physically and emotionally affected.
+As a dance ethnographer, we turn to dance ethnologist, Deidre Sklar's conception of dance ethnography.
+She argues that to look at dance from an ethnographic standpoint, is to look at "dance as a kind of cultural knowledge" (Sklar 1991, 6).
+This knowledge, she asserts, is not only somatic but mental and emotional as well as something that embodies history, beliefs, values and feelings.
 She adds that dance ethnographers use their skills to understand why and how people move and the meaning and value they construct through their movements.
-I utilize this methodology in this study to examine how Candy Girls construct meaning through their involvement in dance related activities.
-I ask, what does dance mean to them?
+We utilise this methodology in this study to examine how Candy Girls construct meaning through their involvement in dance related activities.
+We ask, what does dance mean to them?
 Why do they choose dance and not other artistic forms?

-Studies (most recent Chou, F. Y., Lee-Lin, F., & Kuang, L. Y. 2016) have shown that support groups are very important for people diagnosed with breast cancer and for survivors of this illness.
+Studies (most recently Chou, Lee-Lin and Kuang 2016) have shown that support groups are very important for people diagnosed with breast cancer and for survivors of this illness.
 Support groups provide physical and social supports.
-A study conducted at the University of Malaya in 20134 shows that women with breast cancer who do not have social support face higher risk of mortality compared to those with social support.
-The findings reveal that they require not only physical support, but most importantly emotional support.
-Support groups engage in different kinds of activities such as counselling, exercise, yoga, meditation, and dance.
+A study conducted at the Universiti Malaya in 2013 shows that women with breast cancer who do not have social support face higher risk of mortality compared to those with social support.4 The findings reveal that they require not only physical support, but most importantly emotional support.
+Support groups engage in different kinds of activities such as counselling, exercise, yoga, meditation and dance.